2023–24 NHL season: Broadcast rights

+National

 Canada

-National

 This was the tenth season of the league's 12-year Canadian national broadcast rights deal with Sportsnet.
 This included Sportsnet's sub-licensing agreements to air Saturday Hockey Night in Canada (HNIC) games on CBC Television and French-language broadcasts on TVA Sports.
 Sportsnet's national schedule also included Monday Night Hockey, Wednesday Night Hockey, this season's four outdoor games, the Hockey Day in Canada games on January 20, and All-Star Weekend.
 HNIC games aired across CBC, one or more of the four Sportsnet feeds, Sportsnet One, Sportsnet 360, or Citytv; decisions on network assignments were made on a week-by-week basis, and select HNIC games were simulcast on multiple networks.
 Games were streamed on Sportsnet+, with national games available on the Standard level, out-of-market games on the Premium tier, and via authenticated streaming on participating teams.
 Regular season games on CBC were also simulcast on CBC Gem, which replaced CBCSports.ca.